 22. Celeb-watch at the Ceremonies on Hollywood Boulevard

 The best way to see your favorite celebrities up close and personal is to check out the Hollywood Walk of Fame star-dedication ceremonies.
-One to two stars are added each month and their installations are free and open to the public.
+One to 2 stars are added each month and their installations are free and open to the public.

 23. Stroll the Venice Canals

 Winding through quaint (and very expensive) houses, the canals feature arched bridges and beautiful landscaping that were created by Abbot Kinney nearly 100 years ago as the “Venice of America.”
 Start between Washington Avenue and Venice Boulevard and walk or bike the two-mile path.
 The journey takes about an hour to navigate.